 Johnson & Johnson have already received thousands of lawsuits from women using products containing talc.
-Even when actually free of asbestos, talc can causes ovarian cancer to women.
+Even when free of asbestos, talc can cause ovarian cancer to women.
 And babies can inhale talc in baby powder and get lung infections.

 Talc mined next to asbestos

-Talc veins usually have asbestos veins adjacent to them in the earth.
-Typically, the talc is mined using blasting, which blasts the asbestos right out along with the talc and hopelessly mixes the two minerals together.
+Talc veins usually have asbestos veins adjacent to them on the earth.
+Typically, the talc is mined using blasting, which blasts the asbestos right out along with the talc and hopelessly mixes the two minerals.

 Asbestos is well known to cause cancer.